ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 2. Access the service using your browser.
 The `route` to the service will be shown as part of the `push` command's output.
 The resulting URL will be similar to https://welcome.<your-cfee-cluster-domain>.
 Refresh the page to see alternating languages.

-3. Return to the `sample-resource-service-brokers` folder and update the Node.js sample implementation `testresourceservicebroker.js` with the service's URL.
-Locate the `// TODO - Do your actual work here` comment and update the code using the example below.
+3. Return to the `sample-resource-service-brokers` folder and edit the Node.js sample implementation `sample-resource-service-brokers/node-resource-service-broker/testresourceservicebroker.js` with adding url after line 854 with adding the cluster URL.

   ```javascript
   // TODO - Do your actual work here

     var generatedUserid   = uuid();
     var generatedPassword = uuid();

     result =
     {
         credentials :